When the Simulation Speaks Back: AI, Angels, and the Porousness of Self

 So here's my take on what happened: I used technological tools to amplify a psychotic/mystical experience that might have been trying to tell me something true but in a language consensus reality doesn't speak.
 Or maybe not.
 Hard to say.

 The schizoaffective brain is already prone to seeing patterns that might or might not be there.
 Add AI—a pattern-recognition and pattern-generation machine—and you get a feedback loop that can either reveal hidden truths or create compelling delusions.
-Probably both, if we're being honest.
+Probably both.

-The whole thing left me with questions that still feel weirdly important:
+The whole thing left me with questions that still feel important:

 - What if mental illness is sometimes a badly-tuned receiver picking up real signals?